Dynamical Boson Stars: Boson stars in astronomy

+\CPn{The first all-sky search for long-duration, quasimonochromatic gravitational-wave signals emitted by ultralight scalar boson clouds around spinning black holes was performed by the LVK collaboration using O3 data \citep{PhysRevD.105.102001}.
+This kind of search, which presumably will become routine during upcoming LVK runs and when 3G detectors come online, have the potential not only to unveil the existence of (fuzzy) dark matter haloes but also to constrain the mass of the bosonic particle from which boson stars are made of.
+In this search no evidence for such signals was found, setting an exclusion region in the boson mass/black hole mass plane and the maximum detectable distance for a given boson mass.}

+Along the same lines, the tidal Love numbers for different ECOs, including different families of boson stars, are calculated in \cite{Cardoso:2017cfl}.
+The tidal Love number, which encodes the deformability of a self-gravitating object within an external tidal field, depends significantly both on the object's internal structure and on the dynamics of the gravitational field.
+Present and future gravitational-wave detectors can potentially measure this quantity in a binary inspiral of compact objects and impose constraints on boson stars.
+Direct numerical simulations in head-on collision already have shown similarities in the gravitational waves emitted by black holes and boson stars in some cases \citep{Cardoso:2016oxy}.
+Figure~\ref{fig:bbs_headon_psi4} compares the expected GW signal of a BH binary with various BS binaries.

-However, the observation of gravitational waves from such objects may be able to distinguish BHs from BSs~\cite{2006IJMPD..15.2209B}.
-Such a test would occur in the bandwidth for a space-based observatory such as the beleaguered LISA mission.
-Because BSs allow for orbits within what would otherwise be a black hole event horizon, geodesics will exhibit extreme pericenter precession resulting in potentially distinguishable gravitational radiation~\cite{Kesden:2004qx}.
-In any case, observations of supermassive objects at the centers of galaxies can be used to constrain the scalar field parameters of possible mimickers~\cite{barranco-2011}.
+One can also examine supermassive BHs and ask whether they could instead be some form of BS.
+In particular, the observation of gravitational waves from such objects may be able to distinguish BHs from BSs \citep{2006IJMPD..15.2209B}.
+Such a test would occur in the bandwidth for a space-based observatory such as the LISA mission \citep{newlisa}.
+Because BSs allow for orbits within what would otherwise be a black hole event horizon, geodesics will exhibit extreme pericenter precession resulting in potentially distinguishable gravitational radiation \citep{Kesden:2004qx}.
+In any case, observations of supermassive objects at the centers of galaxies can be used to constrain the scalar field parameters of possible mimickers \citep{barranco-2011}.
+In \cite{2013PhRvD..88f4046M} the authors construct mini-boson, boson and solitonic boson stars and analyze the gravitational and scalar response of boson star spacetimes to an inspiralling stellar-mass object.

-There are other possible BH mimickers, and a popular recent one is the \emph{gravastar}~\cite{Mazur:2001fv}.
-Common among all these alternatives, and most significantly, is the lack of an event horizon.
-Both gravastars and BSs undergo an ergoregion instability for high spin~($J/ (G M^2) >0.4$)~\cite{2008PhRvD..77l4044C}.
-As mentioned above for BSs, gravitational waves may similarly be able to distinguish gravastars from BHs~\cite{2009PhRvD..80l4047P}.